NetCoupler/NetCoupler/README.md

 <!-- badges: end -->

 The goal of NetCoupler is to estimate causal links between metabolomics and disease incidence.
-The *NetCoupler-algorithm* links conditional dependency networks with time-to-event data and identifies direct effects of correlated, high-dimensional exposures on time-to-event data.
+The *NetCoupler-algorithm*, which was formulated by Clemens Wittenbecher and converted into an R package by Luke Johnston, links conditional dependency networks with time-to-event data and identifies direct effects of correlated, high-dimensional exposures on time-to-event data.

 The NetCoupler’s input is multi-layer information from prospective studies, including interdependent variables that constitute the central